marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 When participants arrived from the external site, they are registered and get a player number.
 Then they go to the first stage of the experiment.
 After that a quiz may follow where, participants have to answer control questions in order to participate.
 The quiz is optional.
 After passing the quiz, participants wait in the lobby to be matched to a group.
 This is optional for single player games.
 Then participants make their decisions (maybe over several rounds) before they are informed about their payoff (end).
 From their they

-LIONESS experiments direct participants their way through the experiment and provide several measures which have been evidenced as being useful for online experimentation.
-These  measures are discussed in detail below.
+On the way through the experiment, LIONESS experiment handle all kind of possible drop out issues.

 a) Internet Explorer
 ---------------------